 The best way to make an impact when sharing your statistical discoveries is with compelling graphical output – an area where the data visualization paradigm of JMP is ideal.

 This first article will look at the graphical output options that are available.
 The second will focus on preparing graphics created in JMP for publication.
 The third will be a step-by-step video tutorial that explains the output process.
 Finally, in the fourth installment of this series, I’ll highlight some exciting options that will be available in the upcoming release of JMP 10 regarding graphical output.
 You won’t want to miss that!

-JMP has many options for taking the visualizations generated in various platforms and saving them for use in other media – whether that is a report, Web page, print document or presentation.
+JMP data analysis software has many options for taking the visualizations generated in various platforms and saving them for use in other media – whether that is a report, Web page, print document or presentation.

 Because the goals for these different output destinations are varied, it is important to understand the options for graphical output in JMP and to know which file types are most appropriate to your output destination.

 JMP makes it easy to save a figure using the selection tool.
 Just select the part of the graphic that you desire to output from JMP and then click on File -> Save As.
 This is shown in the figure below: The elements highlighted in blue will be output to a file when you save them.
 You can save the selection within a report that you choose to highlight in a variety of graphic output formats.

 - JPEG File (*.jpg)

 - PDF File (*.pdf)